 School of Graduate Education Bylaws

-PURPOSE To establish the temporary bylaws of the School of Graduate Education.
+PURPOSE To establish the bylaws of the School of Graduate Education.

 PREAMBLE

 The School of Graduate Education is a unique unit, with responsibilities for supporting and overseeing all University of Wyoming’s graduate programs, across all of the University’s colleges and schools.
 The School of Graduate Education serves to elevate U.W.’s teaching and scholarship missions and the needs of the State of Wyoming.